Citizenship, Quality Management, Christianity

 Variation was included in the design of creation.
 The variation principle recognizes that everyone and everything is unique, one of a kind; that no two people or things will ever be exactly alike.
 “Variation is the difference between an ideal and an actual situation.
 An ideal situation represents a standard of perfection – or the highest standard of excellence defined by stakeholders, including direct customers, internal customers, suppliers, society, and shareholders.”
 ASQ – Law of Variation.

-In America, We the People define the criteria for what we consider to be “more perfect.”
-With the emergence of Artificial Intelligence (AI), a non-human (technology) can now be used to define the standards of perfection.
+In America, We the People define the criteria for what we consider to be more perfect.”
+With the emergence of Artificial Intelligence (AI), a non-human (technology) can now be used to define a standard of perfection.

 In quality management, the “customer” defines the standard of perfection.
-The Taguchi Loss Function reinforces that the closer a product gets to the ideal standard or target by reducing variation from the ideal or target, the better the results and the less cost and harm to the customer and society.
+The Taguchi Loss Function reinforces that the closer any product or service (includes government services) gets to the ideal standard or target by reducing variation, the better the results and the less cost and harm to the customer and society.

 In 1988, I had the opportunity to attend a four-day seminar presented by W. Edwards Deming.
 I was working as a federal auditor at the time when Deming asked: What percent of your performance is determined by the system?
 I agreed with him that it was over 94%.
 Deming also reinforced that top management was responsible for quality, which in my case, meant We the People.
 So, as top management, my job was to work on the system (which I continue to do) and, as an employee, to work in the system to improve it.